NelleV/scipy-sklearn-2014/submission.rst

 More and more, companies outsource this problem to data analysists (and geeks) in the form of challenges.
 In this talk, we will cover all necessary blocks to participate in such a challenge using scikit learn, from extracting features to model selection and validation.
+The last 20 minutes will be devoted to participating in a small challenge amongst attendees.

-Attendees are expected to have basic knowledge of Python, Numpy and matplotlib.
+We expect attendees to have basic knowledge of Python, Numpy and matplotlib.

 Outline